tuyunbin/SRDRL/README.md

-# The code base for our paper "Semantic Relation-aware Difference Representation Learning for Change Captioning" that has accepted in findings of ACL 2021.
+# The code base for our paper that has accepted in findings of ACL 2021.